gaboesquivel/gaboesquivel/content/projects/scotiatico.md

 # ScotiaTico

-A customer newsletter for Scotiabank Costa Rica, designed to present bank updates and information.
+A WordPress customer newsletter for Scotiabank Costa Rica: bank updates in a layout staff could maintain.